GOVTNZ/print-ready/README.md

 **Note:** The `type="module"` attribute allows you to export the PrintReady ES6 modules without blocking the page rendering process while they are being fetched and executed.

-## PrintReady site files
+## PrintReady '-site' files
-The PrintReady 'site' files include a print-specific stylesheet and a JavaScript file.
-Use the JavaScript file to implement the 'base' PrintReady functions.
-Use the CSS file to help style printed content including that generated by the Javascript functions.
+The PrintReady 'site' files let you customize styling and JavaScript functionality to suit your site's structure and requirements.
+Use the JavaScript file to implement the core PrintReady functions, and the CSS file to style printed content, including elements generated by the JavaScript functions.

 Include the example CSS and JavaScript files (`printready-site.example.css` and `printready-site.example.js`) from the `/src` folder into your own project.
 Then, rename these files by removing the ".example" extension.